InteliThreeGroup/Beneficios/BusinessPlan.md

 This scenario directly affects three pillars of the ecosystem: employers, employees, and commercial establishments.

 In this context, **BeneChain** emerges as a decentralized corporate benefits platform, built entirely on the Internet Computer Protocol (ICP), which eliminates intermediaries, reduces costs, and promotes end-to-end transparency.
+In addition to benefits management, the solution incorporates a gamified engagement module, where HR can launch challenges focused on well-being, culture, and productivity.
+Employees receive tokens as a reward, which can be used at partner establishments.

 ![](https://github.com/InteliThreeGroup/Beneficios/blob/main/assets/Sol1.png)